Will Boyle: Huddersfield Town

 William Sam Douglas Harry Boyle was born on 1 September 1995 in Garforth, West Yorkshire.
 He attended Garforth Community College (now Garforth Academy) before joining Huddersfield Town's academy at under-15 level from his local club Garforth Villa in October 2010.
+With a youth stint at Sheffield Wednesdays Academy.
 He was nearly ever-present for the under-18 team in the 2012–13 season.
 He made his first-team debut for Huddersfield as a late substitute in the 3–0 win against Reading on 24 February 2015.

 On 26 March 2015, he joined Conference Premier (now National League) club Kidderminster Harriers on loan for the rest of the 2014–15 season, and made two appearances for the club.
 On 5 August, he joined National League club Macclesfield Town on loan for two months.

 On 18 November 2015, Boyle joined League Two club York City on a youth loan until 3 January 2016.
 He made his debut on 21 November 2015 when starting York's 3–2 away to Leyton Orient, in which he struggled to cope with the physicality of opponent striker Ollie Palmer.
 He struck up a partnership at centre-back with Dave Winfield, and despite York wanting to extend his loan Boyle returned to Huddersfield in January 2016.
 Having made only one appearance as a late substitute after returning to Huddersfield, he rejoined York on loan until the end of the 2015–16 season on 26 February 2016.

 In June 2016, Boyle joined Scottish Premiership club Kilmarnock on a six-month loan.
 He scored on his debut, as Kilmarnock beat Clyde 2–1 in the Scottish League Cup on 16 July 2016.
 The goal came after he had earlier conceded a penalty, which was saved by Kilmarnock goalkeeper Jamie MacDonald.
 Boyle returned to Huddersfield in January 2017, having made 14 appearances and scored 1 goal for Kilmarnock.